Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Client Libraries
 ~~~~~~~~~~~~~~~~
 The client libraries provide the programming support that allow you to
 run Selenium commands from a program of your own design.
-There is a different client library for each supported language.
-A Selenium client library provides a programming interface, that is, a set of functions,
+There is a
+different client library for each supported language.
+A Selenium client
+library provides a programming interface, that is, a set of functions,
 that run selenium commands from your program.
 Within each interface
 there is a programming function that supports each Selenese command.

 It is the client library that takes a Selenese command and passes it to the Selenium Server
 for processing a specific action or test against the AUT.
 The client library
-will also recieve the result of that command and pass it back to your program.
+will also receive the result of that command and pass it back to your program.
-Then, your program can recieve the result and report it as a success or failure,
+Then, your program can receive the result and report it as a success or failure,
 or possibly take corrective action if it was an unexpected error.

 So to create a test program, you simply write a program that runs
 a set of Selenium commands using a client library API.
-And, optionally, if you already
+And, optionally, if
-have a Selenese test script created in the Selenium-IDE, you can *generate the Selenium-RC code*.
+you already have a Selenese test script created in the Selenium-IDE, you can
-The Selenium-IDE can translate (using its Export menu item) its Selenium commands into a client-driver's
+*generate the Selenium-RC code*.
+The Selenium-IDE can translate (using its
+Export menu item) its Selenium commands into a client-driver's API function
-API function calls.
+calls.

 ..
 Paul: I added the above text after this comment below was made.
    The table suggested below may still be helpful.
 We can evaluate that later.